manne2400/Modbus_Tester_Emulator/README.md

    - Start address: `0`
    - Quantity: `10`
 5. Start polling to see the data
+6. (Optional) Click "Write Value..." to write values to addresses 40-49

 **Multi-view:**
 - Create groups via **View → Manage Multi-view...**